kpearson/kpearson.github.io/_posts/2015-10-10-rails-up-and-running.md

 ### Launchy

 When using either Minitest or Rspec the __Launchy gem__ is something I always use in conjunction with Capybara.
 It is not required for Capybara to run, but it is very useful for debugging.
-To learn more about why it's to useful do a search for [`save_and_open_page`].
+To learn more about why it's to useful do a search for [save_and_open_page](http://www.google.com/search?q=save_and_open_page){:target="_blank"}

 ## Database Cleaner